jun9303/jun9303.github.io/_posts/2022-08-20-irvine-and-los-angeles.md

 Visiting Southern California for the first time in 5 years!

-The pandemic has devastated many of my travel plans in the States since its outbreak, and SoCal finally became my first out-of-the-Bay-Area trip in 2 years just for fun.
-Feeling a bit of familiarity (favorably!) to NorCal, I was replenished with good cozy mindsets and relaxing vibes in these places.
+The pandemic has disrupted many of my travel plans in the United States since it broke out, and SoCal finally became my first trip outside of the Bay Area in 2 years just for fun.
+Feeling a sense of familiarity (in a positive way!) to NorCal, I was rejuvenated with good cozy vibes and relaxing mindsets in these places.

-Special thanks to [SC](https://www.linkedin.com/in/seokchanahn/), providing my stays and sharing a ride during the trip :)
+Special thanks to [SC](https://www.linkedin.com/in/seokchanahn/) for providing my accommodations and sharing a ride during the trip :)

 {% include gallery layout="half" %}